starryknight/GA-SEI-curriculum/sequences/react-intro-thinking-and-jsx-lesson/readme.md

 >
 > (https://youtu.be/O7oD_oX-Gio?t=5s)

 Let's talk about the value that the render method returns.
 It looks an awful lot like an HTML heading, but it's not.
 We often write out React components in JSX.
+We will be taking a deeper dive into JSX.

 JSX is [a language that compiles to Javascipt](http://blog.yld.io/2015/06/10/getting-started-with-react-and-node-js/#.V8eDk5MrJPN) that allows us to write code that strongly resembles HTML.
 It is eventually compiled to lightweight JavaScript objects.